 Hire a boat from Hobbs of Henley and spend a week on the beautiful River Thames taking in the sights and sounds of 9 Midsomer villages and 30 different filming locations.
 Visit scenes from some of the most popular episodes of the series, with overnight stops at Causton, Midsomer Stanton, Midsomer Mallow and a walk to Lower Crosby.

-There are public guided tours of 'Henley History and its Midsomer Murders locations' every Saturday from 17 March to 27 October @ 11.00am.
-The Tour lasts one hour.
+There are public guided tours of 'Henley History and its Midsomer Murders locations' every Saturday, tour lasts one hour.
 Bookings here.
 Tour starts inside The Argyll Public House 15 Market Place Henley-on-Thames, RG9 2AA Telephone 01491 573 400.
-For other Midsomer Guided Tours click here.

 The historic market town of Thame regularly features in the series, either as Causton, or as any one of the many villages in the fictional ‘Midsomer County’.
 You can download a self guided Midsomer Trail leaflet taking in the landmark locations, or join one of the weekly Midsomer tours on offer from April to October.
 The hour-long tours will be led by specially trained Midsomer guides, and take in many of the filming locations in the town centre that have been used in episodes of Midsomer Murders.